Who is required to apply to lease a shellfish plat?

 The application process is explained in the plat lease flowchart.

-ODA will attempt to deliver a final decision on the plat application within 90 days of publishing the application announcement in your local newspaper.
-Once completed, ODA will either approve your plat lease 'as is', approve it 'in part', or deny it entirely.
+ODA will attempt to deliver a provisional decision on the plat application within 90 days of publishing the application announcement in your local newspaper.
+Once completed, ODA will either provisionally approve your plat lease 'as is', provisionally approve it 'in part', or deny it entirely.
+However, ODA is only the first step in getting the plat approved.
+ODA's provisional approval is contingent upon the plat being approved by additional agencies.

 You have the right to a formal appeal if any portion of your application is denied (OAR 603-082-0060).

-If any part of your application is approved, then you must hire a licensed surveyor to survey the lease and provide a legal description of the plat boundaries.
+If any part of your application is provisionally approved, then you must hire a licensed surveyor to survey the lease and provide a legal description of the plat boundaries.
 You provide the official map and legal description completed by the licensed surveyor to ODA.
 ODA will forward this to the U.S. Army Corps of Engineers who determine if they will grant a federal land use permit.
 ODA can only approve applications that are granted this permit.
-Once the permit is received, ODA will approve the plat application and the applicant may begin harvesting or growing shellfish on the plat.
+Once the permit is received, ODA will provide a final approval of the plat application and the applicant may begin harvesting or growing shellfish on the plat.

 Before you can harvest shellfish to sell for human consumption you must also be licensed by ODA as a shellfish harvester or grower.